Skip to content

 Why Stay Close to 915 MHz?

-The decision to center the system at 916 MHz was both technical and practical.
-Many affordable LoRa antennas are factory-tuned for this frequency, and even small deviations can degrade VSWR and reduce effective gain.
+Many affordable/budget LoRa antennas are factory-tuned for this frequency, and even small deviations can degrade VSWR and reduce effective gain.

-LoRa CSS Fundamentals and Key Parameters
+LoRa Fundamentals and Key Parameters

 ParameterFunctionImpact on Performance